jialeguan/llm_server/doc/pcc_slides.typ

 ]

 #slide[
+  = Confidential Computing on nVIDIA H100 GPU: A Performance Benchmark Study

+  #figure(image("png/tee_throughput.png", width: 60%))
+]

+#slide[
+  = Confidential Computing on nVIDIA H100 GPU: A Performance Benchmark Study

+  #figure(image("png/tee_prefill.png", width: 60%))
+  #figure(image("png/tee_decode.png", width: 60%))
+]

+#slide[
+  = Stateful Inference Systems
+  #set text(size: 16pt)
+  *Static state* States in traditional systems can be modified after creation and require various consistency and coherence mechanisms to support parallelism.
+In LLM inference, once KVs are computed for a sequence, their values do not change.

+  *Regular computation patterns* LLMs' transformer computation is regular.
+Its computing and memory consumption is determined by the model size, the prompt length, and the output generation length.
+The model size and a request's prompt length are known before execution, and output is generated one token per iteration.
+Thus, we can estimate the computing and memory consumption for every iteration.
+]

+#slide[
   = Quantization
   Quantization is the process of reducing the precision of a model’s weights and activations.

 ][
   = Sparsity